UIbrohimov/django-sso-test/README.md

 # django-sso-test build on django-simple-sso by @divio

-## This project is for testing functionality of the django-simple-sso
+## This project is for an overview of the functionality of the django-simple-sso

 1. clone django-simple-sso -> https://github.com/divio/django-simple-sso
 2. create and activate env